Welcome to hell

 The MGC came into being in October 1915 and quickly earned an elite reputation.
 It was also well known for its fearsome casualty rates; because of their killing power, machine guns were prime targets for enemy return fire.
 Indeed, the MGC was nicknamed ‘The Suicide Club’ by their infantry counterparts because of this.
 Coming from the men who were expected to do the bulk of the fighting and dying, this wry but grim sobriquet was high praise indeed.

 By the end of the war around 170,500 officers and men had served in the Corps.
 Of this figure, 62,049 were either killed or wounded.
 One of the strangest facets of the MGC was the way it was formed and the way it recruited.
-It started life by simply pooling together existing regimental machine gunners into the new Corps.
+It started life by simply pooling together existing regimental machine gunners into the new corps.
 In typical British Army fashion, these soldiers and officers subtly broke uniform codes by continuing to wear their old cap badges.
 They would mix them up with their new MGC insignia, which was a pair of crossed Vickers .303-inch heavy machine guns.
 One veteran from 6 MG Coy* recalled this peculiar anomaly, pointing out that the mixed use of badges was later a sign of pride and veteran status: ‘I was sometimes asked why so many of 6 MGC Coy wore various regimental badges instead of our crossed guns … It was a hint to the rookies that they were veterans … I noticed this former regiment badge wearing in other units of the MGC right up to the end of the war.’

 *Companies in the field ranged from No. 1-286.
 The MGC was reorganised in early 1918 and its companies were formed into battalions, taking their number from the Division with which they were attached.
 Thus Alfred’s company, No. 243, went on to become part of 31 MG Battalion, 31st Division.

 Later on, most recruits were transferred from their initial regiment into the MGC directly after their basic training and this is probably what happened to Alf.
 The next stop for those selected was to attend a machine gun training course at a special MGC centre near Grantham, Lincolnshire.
-Grantham and its satellite depots and camps, such as Belton Park, were not particularly salubrious, although they infinitely better than the front lines of course.
+Grantham and its satellite depots and camps, such as Belton Park, were not particularly salubrious, although they were infinitely better than the front lines.
 In training, Alfred would have familiarised himself with the workings and intricacies of the Vickers machine gun, a relatively new weapon and one that was far superior to the older maxim guns preceding it.

 According to a British Army 1917 press release held in the Imperial War Museum, the course at Grantham was meant to last ten weeks.
-In reality it was often six weeks because of the demand for machine gunners at the front.
+In reality, it was often six weeks because of the demand for machine gunners at the front.
 Theoretically, five weeks were spent learning about the Vickers and how to handle gun stoppages.
 The men also learnt how to handle pistols, work with range finders and use clinometers, which measured the angles of a slope.
 Following this, the men spent three weeks studying ‘bench work’, where the gunners learnt about riveting and soldering.
 The men then studied joinery and carpentry skills in the final two weeks.

 Alf became a team player and each gun was ideally manned by a crew of eight.
 Four men were involved in the firing, with the Number One being the man who did the shooting.
 The others were responsible for the sighting, preparation and the bringing up of ammunition.
-Crews in the field more normally numbered six because of the manpower shortage.
+Crews in the field more normally numbered between four and six because of the manpower shortage.
 The men of the MGC were nicknamed Emma Gees* and they were proud of the role they had to play and the power their weapons had upon the battlefield.

 *Say MGs quickly and out loud and you’ll see why.